Step by Step to SLS (LLM and SPILS Programs)

 - One additional letter of recommendation (3 total)

 All application materials must be submitted through LSAC.
 The application form, resume, personal statement, research proposal (for SPILS applicants only), and the nonrefundable application fee payment must be submitted electronically through LSAC.
-Official transcripts and TOEFL score report must be submitted through the LSAC Credential Assembly Service.
+Official transcripts and TOEFL score report must be submitted through the LSAC Credential Assembly Service (CAS).
 Letters of recommendation must be submitted through the LSAC Letter of Recommendation Service.
 Required application materials submitted directly to the Office of Admissions will not be accepted.
+If applying for the Knight-Hennessy Scholars Program, note that your CAS report with all required authenticated and evaluated transcripts, letters of recommendation, and valid TOEFL score must be received in our office and your file deemed complete no later than the December 1, 2023 deadline.

 It is your responsibility to make certain that all items arrive at the Office of Admissions.
 Your application may be treated as complete and a decision reached as soon as the minimum number of required documents is received.